Skip to content

 Simple beats clever.
 I spent weeks building elaborate coordination systems.
 Turns out dumb isolation wins.
 Separate copies of the code mean no merge conflicts.
 Failures don't cascade.
 Kill and restart without affecting others.

 Skills replaced most of my agents.
 The stuff I thought needed a "specialist agent" actually just needed a skill that auto-loads relevant context.
-Less overhead, same capability.
 Auto-trigger beats explicit invocation.

 The 40% rule is real.
 Every time I've ignored it, I've regretted it.
 Context overflow is the silent killer of AI productivity.
 Above 40%, the model doesn't degrade.
 It lies.

 Consolidation is ongoing.
 I archived 6 commands while writing this post.
 The setup I have today will probably look different in a month.
 That's fine.
-The goal isn't perfection — it's not wasting tokens on stuff that doesn't help.
+The goal is to stop wasting tokens on stuff that doesn't help.

 Try It